-- There is no justification or need for these houses. - There is no sewage drainage available the only drains are those relating to the road water run-off which overload and flood on a regular basis. - There are no mains facilities in Woodthorpe gas, mains sewer, bus services.
+- There is no explanation of how water run-off would affect the already overloaded drainage system. - There is no sewage drainage available the only drains are those relating to the road water run-off which overload and flood on a regular basis. - There are no mains facilities in Woodthorpe gas, mains sewer.